National Space Society: History

-The National Space Society was awarded the "Five-Star Best in America" award by the Independent Charities of America organization in 2005.
+Serving the space community for nearly 50 years in its various forms, the National Space Society has remained a conduit for education, substantive dialogue, and impact player in the commercial and private space sector communities.
+The organization garnered the "Five-Star Best in America" award by the Independent Charities of America organization in 2005.

-In 2014, the National Space Society launched the Enterprise In Space program.
-In order to ignite interest in space and science, technology, engineering, art and math (STEAM) education, Enterprise In Space plans to design, build, and launch a 3D-printed spacecraft into Earth orbit carrying 100+ experiments from K to postgraduate student teams.
-The orbiter is planned to be returned to Earth with the experiments for the student teams to analyze.
+In 2014, the National Space Society launched the Enterprise In Space program in order to ignite interest in space and science, technology, engineering, art and math (STEAM) education.